-- Air Rifles officially approved for Sporter Class air rifle competitions are the Air Force Air Guns Edge, Crosman CH2000 (CO2), Crosman CH2009 (CO2 or compressed air), Crosman CH2021 (CA), Daisy M599 Competition Air Rifle, Daisy M853/753/953/853CM (pneumatic), Daisy 888/887 (CO2), Daisy XSV40 Valiant (compressed air), Air Arms T200 (compressed air, with non-adjustable cheek-piece and butt-plate) and the Champions Choice T200 (CZ 200T, compressed air, with adjustable cheek-piece and butt-plate).
-Daisy 887/888 rifles may have 2010 model replacement stocks. - Rule 4.2.1 approval of an air rifle as a legal Sporter Class air rifle confirms that a specific air rifle fulfills Rule 4.2.1 requirements for velocity, function, cost, weight, trigger pull and general configuration.
-Any air rifle not included in the list of approved Sporter air rifles that complies with this rule must be submitted to the National Three-Position Air Rifle Council for approval before it can be added to the list of approved rifles.
+- a) Air Rifles officially approved for Sporter Class air rifle competitions are the Air Force Air Guns Edge, Crosman CH2000 (CO2), Crosman CH2009 (CO2 or compressed air), Crosman CH2021 (CA), Daisy M599 Competition Air Rifle, Daisy M888/887 (CO2), Daisy XSV40 Valiant (compressed air), Air Arms T200 (compressed air, with non-adjustable cheek-piece and butt-plate) and the Champions Choice T200 (CZ 200T, compressed air, with adjustable cheek-piece and butt-plate).
+Daisy 887/888 rifles may have 2010 model replacement stocks. - b) Rule 4.2.1 approval of an air rifle as a legal Sporter Class air rifle confirms that a specific air rifle fulfills Rule 4.2.1 requirements for velocity, function, cost, weight, trigger pull and general configuration.
+Any air rifle not included in the list of approved Sporter air rifles that complies with this rule must be submitted to the

+National Three-Position Air Rifle Council for approval before it can be added to the list of approved rifles.

-- c) Any approved Sporter Class air rifle that is not currently available to junior clubs or teams at a cost of \$650.00 or less will lose its Sporter Class approval.
+- c) Any approved Sporter Class air rifle that is not currently available to junior clubs or teams at a cost of \$700.00 or less will lose its Sporter Class approval.
 Air rifles of that model that were purchased at a cost of less than \$650.00 may continue to be used in Sporter Class competitions.
 The price ceiling specified in this rule may be a price that is available to junior shooting clubs or team through a manufacturer's special marketing program.
-Note: For information on Special Marketing Programs contact the manufacturer or distributor directly. - d) At competitions below the national championship level, Match Directors may authorize the use of other lighter, lower-cost air rifles provided that only .177 cal. pellets are fired in them at velocities of less than 600 fps.
+Note: For information on Special Marketing Programs contact the manufacturer or distributor directly.
+Pneumatic rifles like - d) At competitions below the national championship level, Match Directors may authorize the use of older pneumatic air rifles (Daisy M853/753/953/853CM), or other lighter, lower-cost air rifles provided that only .177 cal. pellets are fired in them at velocities of less than 600 fps.